K9 Unit (APPA – Our Anti-Poaching Dog))

-We have a Belgian Malinois dog (named “Duke”) currently being trained by the “Animals Saving Animals” team in Texas (USA) for tracking and anti-poaching work.
-We take delivery of Duke in January 2021, and he will initially be based on our ship (Modoc).
-He will be deployed in tracking people in Costa Rica’s National Parks.
-This will be in finding people operating illegally in the jungle, or in “Search and Rescue” (SAR) missions to locate lost or injured tourists.
+We have a Belgian Malinois dog (named “Appa”) that was trained by the “Animals Saving Animals” team in Texas (USA) for tracking and anti-poaching work.
+He was delivered to us in January 2021, and he’s now based on our ship (Modoc).
+He is deployed in tracking people in Costa Rica’s National Parks.
+This is normally finding people operating illegally in the jungle, or in “Search and Rescue” (SAR) missions to locate lost or injured tourists.
 Appa is developing into a most extraordinary dog.
 He is full of personality, he’s got a hard edge to him, he’s by far the most loved crew-member, and in terms of tracking and holding people, he is outstanding.

 The Belgian Malinois has recently become the preferred choice of anti-poaching and law enforcement units.
 The dogs are extremely athletic.
 They are fast, powerful and agile.
-You’ll get an idea of this from the videos below.
+You’ll get an idea of this from the videos above.
 They are also extremely hard-working.
 Anti-poaching work can be gruelling, and only dogs with a strong work ethic are worth deploying in such roles.
 Belgian Malinois dogs have the capacity to work incredibly hard for a competent and trusted handler.
 They have very good noses and ears for tracking people.
 They are intelligent, again a trait necessary in good tracking dogs.
-All up, a well selected and trained Belgian Malinois dog, when combined with a competent handler, can become a formidable asset in our work to protect Costa Rica’s National Parks.
-If you’d like to follow the progress of Duke, then subscribe to our newsletter, or follow one of our social media platforms below.
+All up, a well selected and trained Belgian Malinois dog, when combined with a competent handler, is a formidable asset in our work to protect Costa Rica’s National Parks.
+If you’d like to follow the progress of Appa, then subscribe to one of our social media platforms below.